Help us direct you to the right place to sign up

 2. Information Collected

-CompStak.com makes the following information about commercial properties available to our Members: lease deal information (which may include, but is not limited to, rental rates, leased square footage, lease terms, floor(s) leased, landlord concessions, tenant names, real estate broker name, salesperson name, etc.), and related building information (which may include, but is not limited to, building pictures, landlord name, address, building name, building agent, year built, building class, etc.)
+CompStak.com makes the following information about commercial properties available to our Members: lease deal information (which may include, but is not limited to, rental rates, leased square footage, lease terms, floor(s) leased, landlord concessions, tenant names, real estate broker name, salesperson name, etc.), sales transaction information (including, but not limited to price, buyer, seller, cap rate and NOI), and related building information (which may include, but is not limited to, building pictures, landlord name, address, building name, building agent, year built, building class, etc.)

 3. Sources Of CompStak.com commercial Property Information